RECYCLE @ MIDDLE & HIGH SCHOOL

 Recycling Bins & Equipment

 If your school is short on recycling bins, begin investigating where you can get your hands on some.
 Due to tight budgets, our school district doesn't usually have funds to buy new bins, but you can always check with your Building Services Supervisor or the Recycling Program first.
-The Recycling Program may be able to provide a limited number of classroom recycling bins and blue recycling carts (like those used for residential curbside recycling) at no charge to schools.
+The Recycling Program may be able to provide a limited number of classroom recycling bins and other recycling equipment at no charge to schools.

 Make sure all recycling bins are well marked to avoid contamination of the recyclables.
 Attach signs and/or labels on or above bins so everyone knows what goes where.
 Put recycling bins right next to trash bins!